YashwanthRaj/Currency-Convertor/README.md

 # Currency-Convertor
-This is a sample website which makes use of API to convert the currency.
+This is a website which makes use of API to convert the currency.